Skip to main content

 Local storage applies to workloads running on CoreWeave Kubernetes Service (CKS).
 Data is non-persistent and may be lost when a Pod is deleted or when the Node reboots (for example, during maintenance or failure).

-• Backed by NVMe: Data is stored under the kubelet Pod directories on /mnt/local, which is an encrypted NVMe RAID array dedicated to ephemeral workload storage.
+• Backed by NVMe: Data is stored under the kubelet Pod directories on /mnt/local, an encrypted NVMe RAID array dedicated to ephemeral workload storage.
 This provides high throughput and low latency for scratch workloads.

-Setting the amount of local ephemeral storage
+Set the amount of local ephemeral storage

 volumes: